 North Miami, Florida 33161

-Once FFI has reviewed the documents a phone interview will be set up with the student.
+Once FFI has reviewed the documents a phone interview will be set up with the parent as well as the student.
 All applicants will be notified if they have been granted a scholarship for the program.